Featured

 The markets are shrugging off last week's big drop on Friday.
 As of late the markets have always seemed to have come back up again.
 Now a snapshot view of three different companies at lunch time on Wednesday.
 All are in strong upticks.
 Fighting strong stocks is a recipe for failure.
 Or is it?
 It will be interesting to see what happens.
 1)

 Trumph is busy changing the prices on drugs and other things.
-Most stocks in this sector have rallied over the last week or two.
+Most stocks in this sector have rallied over the last couple of weeks.
 Only six contracts of Puts traded in the first half of the day on the "at-the-money" options on a morning the stock has jumped upwards almost fifteen dollars.
 There is a reason for this small number.
 Given the recent volatity of the markets in the last three or four sessions, traders are less willing to dabble in Put positions on individual stocks trading in uptrends.
 Caterpillar for example such a stock.
 It's up $42.00 in three days and traders are afraid to play it on the downside.
 2) Walmart.
 What do you think is happening with this stock?
 It has jumped over $8.00 in two trading sessions.
 Walmart as of late is having a nice run upwards.

 I want to explain the open interest number and the volume of trading number.
 An army of traders trade these Walmart options interday and tend to shy away from the opportunity of holding option positions overnight.
 They must do this for a reason.
 Tracking and trading interday moves has become a bit of a game of cat and mouse.
 You can almost play them everyday and make up as you go your own reasons as to why it works.
 It's now 12:07 p.m. and the Puts are trading at $1.05.
 Here is how they closed the day.